-Ground anchors hold best placed as far away from the stand as the guylines allow, soil conditions permitting.
+Use ground anchors when there are no suitable alternatives on site.
+Select the anchor for the critical foot end based on the ground conditions, using the other for the less critical head end.
+Anchors hold best placed as far away from the stand as the guylines allow, soil conditions permitting.